arya458/Dead-Code-Detector-Gradle-Plugin/README.md

+# ⚠️ Not Working On Android Im Working On It
 # Dead Code Detector Gradle Plugin

 **Dead Code Detector** is a Kotlin-based Gradle plugin that analyzes compiled classes, resources, and dependencies, generating a human-readable report of unused (dead) code, resources, and libraries in your project.